 All sediment and other material disturbed during blading and other access route construction activities shall be contained and removed or permanently stabilized with effective engineered sediment and erosion control BMPs.

-Cut or bladed sediment or other material shall not be side-cast or otherwise pushed off the roadway and left unstabilized such that it is subject to erosion or in a manner that threatens to discharge sediment to a water of the state.
+Cut or bladed sediment or other material shall not be side-cast or otherwise pushed off the roadway and left unstabilized such that it is subject to erosion or in a manner that could discharge sediment to a water of the state.

-Access routes shall be constructed to ensure proper stability of cut and fill slopes and ensure drainage and runoff generated from access routes is hydrologically disconnected from receiving waters and does not cause erosion and sediment discharge.

 Where natural slopes exceed 60%, access routes should be constructed using full bench construction.
 Should full bench construction not be feasible, provide reasoning as to why and provide access route construction plans that will provide for the same stability as full bench construction.

-Road drainage facilities (e.g., outsloping, rolling dips, waterbreaks) shall be fortified to endure the duration of planned use and shall prevent sediment discharges to waterbodies.
+Road drainage facilities (e.g., outsloping, rolling dips, waterbreaks) shall be constructed to endure the duration of planned use and shall prevent sediment discharges to waterbodies.
 If utilizing rock armoring to fortify drainage structures, the armoring must be appropriately sized and installed for anticipated flow conditions and must extend to completely cover unprotected fill slopes.

-Following use, access routes shall be left in a condition that enables long-term hydrologically disconnected road drainage with minimal or no maintenance requirements.
+Following use, access routes shall be left in a condition that enables long-term hydrologically disconnected road drainage with minimal maintenance requirements.

-Deactivation/Decommissioning: Access routes that are intended for seasonal deactivation or permanent decommissioning shall comply with the following conditions within 30 days of final use:
+Deactivation/Decommissioning/Abandonment: Access routes that are intended for seasonal deactivation or permanent decommissioning shall comply with the following conditions within 30 days of final use:

 Permanent access route decommissioning requires the removal of all anthropogenic structures including fills associated with access route watercourse crossings to create a natural drainage pattern.

-Hydrologically disconnected drainage must be established on decommissioned access routes and must be designed to provide maintenance free operation upon completion of activities.
+Hydrologically disconnected drainages must be established on decommissioned access routes and must be designed to provide maintenance -free operation upon completion of activities.

 Soils exposed during seasonal deactivation or permanent decommissioning shall be stabilized to prevent soil erosion and sedimentation.
 Any resulting soil stockpiles must be removed from locations where discharge to waters of the state could occur.

-Watercourse Crossings
+Barricades shall be constructed at all points of access to the decommissioned, deactivated, or abandoned road to effectively prevent use by any unauthorized passenger vehicle, off road vehicle, or other equipment.

+Deactivated/decommissioned project areas with ongoing erosion threatening sediment discharge must be repaired using appropriate BMPs unless the site is inaccessible due to seasonal weather or other safety related circumstance, or if site conditions are such that activities needed to effect repairs (including site access) would worsen erosion.
+In such cases, repairs shall be made as soon as conditions allow.
+Any repairs must be inspected after precipitation saturates soils and causes runoff.

+Temporary Watercourse Crossings: Construction and maintenance of watercourse crossings that will not remain as a permanent feature, are only intended for temporary use during project activities, or are planned for removal within twelve (12) months of construction, shall comply with the following conditions.
+If any of the conditions in this section are impracticable, the NOI must describe why the applicable standard cannot be met.
+For Category A project activities, Dischargers shall retain a justification of why the condition(s) cannot be met that will be made available to Water Board staff upon request.